 Contact Our Morristown Marital Agreement Attorneys Today

-At The Law Office of Townsend, Tomaio & Newmark, our family law attorneys have extensive experience helping clients across Chester, Mendham, Chatham, Morristown, and the greater Morris County area to successfully draft valid, accurate, and fair marital agreements of all kinds.
+At The Law Office of Townsend, Tomaio & Newmark, our family law attorneys have extensive experience helping clients to successfully draft valid, accurate, and fair marital agreements of all kinds.

 If you and your spouse, future spouse, or partner are serious about protecting your rights as individuals, as a couple, and a successful and protected future, then a marital agreement can be an extremely beneficial tool.

-By practicing exclusively family law, our attorneys are able to provide you with the compassionate, knowledgeable, and effective legal service that you and your family deserves.
-Our firm believes that by working closely with each of our clients, and keeping them informed and involved throughout the legal process, we can best understand their unique needs and concerns in any legal matter, and work towards securing them the resolution that best meets those needs and concerns.
+By practicing exclusively family law, our attorneys can provide you with the compassionate, knowledgeable, and effective legal service that you and your family deserve.
+Our firm believes that by working closely with each of our clients and keeping them informed and involved throughout the legal process, we can best understand their unique needs and concerns in any legal matter, and work towards securing them the resolution that best meets those needs and concerns.

-To speak with our firm today in a free and confidential consultation regarding drafting, signing, or enforcing a marital agreement of any kind, please contact us online, or through our Morristown office at (973) 828-0829.
+To speak with our firm today in a free and confidential consultation regarding drafting, signing, or enforcing a marital agreement of any kind, please contact us online, or through our Morris County office at (973) 840-8970.